marlytatiana/marlytatiana.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+Welcome!

-I'm Marly Tatiana Celis Gálvez, PhD candidate at Utrecht University School of Economics.
+I am lecturer and PhD candidate at Utrecht University School of Economics.

+I am an applied microeconomist with a background in program evaluation, and evidence-based policy design.
 My research interest are public economics and applied industrial organization.
+I have experience in the Colombian public sector, where I worked at the National Planning Department Colombia, District Planning Secretariat of the City of Bogota, think tank CRECE, and Universidad de Manizales.

 My doctoral disseration **Essays on Empirical Economics of Public Procurement: Drivers of Efficiency and Effectiveness** focuses on public procurement markets.

-I am an applied economist with a background in econometric methods, program evaluation, and evidence-based policy design.
-I have experience in the Colombian public sector, where I worked at the National Planning Department Colombia, District Planning Secretariat of the City of Bogota, think tank CRECE, and Universidad de Manizales.

 <!-- Before coming to Utrecht, I worked at Colombia’s National Planning Department, Regional Research Center CRECE, and worked as a consultant/researcher.
 I hold an M.A. in Economics from Manizales University (Colombia).
 My previous work can be checked [here (Google)](https://sites.google.com/view/marly-tatiana-celis-galvez/home)